Rebecca0501/AreaCalculate/README.md

 # AreaCalculate

-This project is for the architect to prickly check the value of architecture area size.
+This project is for the architect to check the value of architecture area size quickly.

 ## Installation

-Before running the project, you need to use the package manager [pip](https://pip.pypa.io/en/stable/) to install openpyxl and ezdxf.
+Before running the project, you must use the package manager [pip](https://pip.pypa.io/en/stable/) to install openpyxl and ezdxf.

 ```bash
 pip install openpyxl